WorldFamousElectronics/PulseSensor_Amped_Arduino/README.md

 [logo]: https://avatars0.githubusercontent.com/u/7002937?v=3&s=200 "Logo Title Text 1"

 ## Pulse Sensor Arduino Code
+This code:
+1) Blinks an LED to User's Live Heartbeat   PIN 13
+2) Fades an LED to User's Live HeartBeat
+3) Determines BPM
+4) Prints All of the Above to Serial

 ## To Use:
 1) Take the entire file 'PulseSensorAmped_Arduino_1dot1' into your Documents/Arduino.